zhibogogo/cc-ocr.github.io/README.md

 # GeoEval

-This is the repository that contains source code for the [CC-OCR website](https://zhibogogo.github.io/cc-ocr.github.io/).
+This is the repository for the [CC-OCR website](https://zhibogogo.github.io/cc-ocr.github.io/).

 If you find GeoEval useful for your work please cite:
 ```